kbradwell/malaria-dualTranscriptomics/README.md

 Custom scripts for the analysis of host-parasite dual RNA-Seq data.

-Analysis covered by this repository include:
+Directories included in this repository:

 ## read_counts